 Treating Hard Water Hair

-You also may notice your hair has a harder time retaining color.
-The minerals in hard water deposit on the hair shaft, often causing colored hair to turn a brassy tone.
-Frequent washing may also cause the color to fade quicker as well.
+You also might notice your hair has a harder time retaining its color.
+In this case, the minerals in hard water land on the hair shaft, which causes colored hair to turn a brassy tone.
+Frequent washing might also cause the color to fade faster.

-If you struggle with hard water hair, the good news is there are solutions that can help you tame your mane.
-However, only one provides an easy, permanent fix to your home’s hard water problem.
+If you struggle with the adverse effects of hard water, the good news is there are some solutions that can help you tame your hair.
+Keep reading to learn more!

-One way to keep your hair looking great and behaving well is to wash occasionally with a clarifying shampoo.
-Clarifying shampoo is different than daily shampoo as it penetrates minerals in water and products left behind from styling, whereas ordinary shampoo works to solely remove excess oil from your hair and scalp.
+One way to keep your hair looking great is to wash it occasionally with a clarifying shampoo.
+Clarifying shampoo is different than standard shampoo, as it penetrates the minerals in hard water, as well as the residue left behind from styling.
+Standard shampoo removes excess oil from your hair and scalp.

-It’s important to note that clarifying shampoos are designed to strip your hair of stubborn residue and mineral buildup and can be harsh on hair if used too frequently.
-To combat hard water hair, you should incorporate a clarifying shampoo into your shower routine one to two times per month.
+Please keep in mind clarifying shampoos are designed to strip your hair of stubborn residue and mineral buildup, which means the shampoo can be harsh on your hair if you use it too frequently.
+It is best to only use a clarifying shampoo one or two times per month.

-Distilled white vinegar will work; however, the preferred type for this rinse is apple cider vinegar.
-To create a vinegar rinse, simply combine 1 tablespoon of vinegar with 3 cups of water.
-Apply this concoction close to the scalp after shampooing and allow it to sit for a few minutes before rinsing it.
-To retain the moisture in your hair, apply this rinse once a week.
+Distilled white vinegar works, but the preferred type for a vinegar-based rinse is apple cider vinegar.
+To create a vinegar rinse, combine one tablespoon of vinegar with three cups of water.
+Apply the mixture to your scalp after shampooing, and allow it to sit for a few minutes before rinsing.
+To retain the moisture in your hair, apply an apple cider vinegar rinse once per week.

-Keeping bottles of water near your shower might seem inconvenient and can add up to be quite an expense over time.
-Another more sustainable alternative is to use filtered water from a pitcher or jug.
+While keeping bottles of water near your shower might seem inconvenient and costly over time, another more sustainable option is to use filtered water from a jug or a pitcher.

-If you’re tired of dull, lifeless, unruly hair, don’t wait any longer for a permanent solution!
-Call us today for more information on installing a water softener that’s right for you!
+If you’re tired of dull, lifeless, and unruly hair, don’t wait any longer for a permanent solution.
+Call Atlantic Blue Water Services today at 410-840-2583 for more information on installing a water softener that’s right for you.